 After you’ve seen The Beach and Yacht Club, be sure to stop over at The Boardwalk Inn.
 While their holiday displays change every year, you can count on classic, vintage décor that may seem like something out of a Norman Rockwell Christmas card.
 In the past, they’ve had gingerbread houses and other fun displays in the lobby as well as a beautifully adorned Christmas tree on the front lawn.

 If the Grand Floridian feels just a little too fancy for you, head on over to Wilderness Lodge.
-An easy boat ride over from Magic Kingdom, Wilderness Lodge may be one of our favorite resorts on Walt Disney World property.
+Disney Wilderness Lodge at Christmas is one of our favorites!
+An easy boat ride over from Magic Kingdom, Disney’s Wilderness Lodge is one of our all-time favorite resorts on Walt Disney World property.
+And at Christmas, it gets even better.
 The rustic charm of this resort is so cozy and inviting and even more so at Christmas.
+This resort was made for Christmas!
 With the 60-foot Christmas tree in the lobby, plenty of decorations throughout, Christmas music playing, and their signature fireplace, this resort will give you a homey, relaxing holiday feel.
 We’d argue that during the holidays, it may actually be the best place to escape those Christmas crowds.